-I’d been casually looking at laser eye surgery for a while and while the idea appealed there wasn’t a real incentive for me to do it.
+I’d been considering getting laser eye surgery for a while, and while the idea appealed there wasn’t any major incentive for me to do it.

-Eventually I realised my glasses had been frustrating me for a while.
-They were always getting dirty, falling off, fogging up (while cycling, working out, or sometimes getting off a bus).
+But eventually I got frustrated.
+My glasses were always getting dirty, falling off, fogging up (while cycling, working out, or once getting off a bus).
 At work in particular I was finding myself taking them on and off all day since I don’t need glasses for working at my desk but whenever someone would come over they’d be just outside my focal distance and I’d have to put them on again.

 So having reached perhaps a vague not-quite-quarter-life crisis I decided to just do it and hang the consequences.